department-of-veterans-affairs/ascent-platform/README.md

 ## How do I get set up? ##

-Create a GitHub account.
+Create a **GitHub** account.
 Make sure to follow the [Ascent Quick Start Guide](https://github.com/department-of-veterans-affairs/ascent-platform/wiki/Ascent-Quick-Start-Guide) for the system prerequisites that needs to be installed in your machine  and follow the steps  for generating new SSH key with passphrase to connect to GitHub using your account.

 Create a project workspace locally.
-Go to your project workspace and run the below command to checkout ascent-platform code base.
+From the command line, go to your project workspace and run the below command to checkout ascent-platform code base.

 *git clone https://github.com/department-of-veterans-affairs/ascent-platform.git*